life-itself/tao/hubs/README.md

 ## Agreement

-The [Residents' Agreement](./agreement/) is for both long-term residents and guests.
+The [Residents' Agreement](./agreement/) applies to both long-term residents and guests.

 ## Our Principles and Practices

-Many of our principles and practices can be found in our [Residents' Agreement](./agreement/).
-Below is a summary of some of the most important:

-* [Beginning Anew][ba] -- we suggest practicing this at least once per month in our hubs, usually around a communal meal.
-* [Five Mindfulness Trainings][5mt]

-[ba]: /beginning-anew/
+Some of the most important principles and practices that we maintain to foster a community are [Beginning Anew](/beginning-anew/), [Five Mindfulness Trainings][5mt], and [Five Remembrances](/five-remembrances/).

 [5mt]: /five-mindfulness-trainings/

 ### Community